greatcan11/Interactive-Lab-Hub/Lab 1/README.md

 > The first design was a disk to attach at the bottom of the mug, as suggested by Caitlin.
 However, many mugs are opaque and the very thin lining at the bottom would not bring as much attention.
 Thus, I changed the design to only have the handle change different colors, since majority of mugs have plain handles.
 However, many mugs have different types of curves that would make it hard to manufacture an accessory that can easily fit any mug handle.
 With this in mind, my final design consists of only part of the handle being covered with the accessory.
 That way, this accessory is like a strap that can be easily attached and adjusted to any mug handle.

 ### Costume the Device and Record the Interaction
 > To costume the device, I used tin foil to act as the accessory.
 I cut a strip and wrapped it around my mug handle.
-By placing it in front of the tinkerbelle color changing screen, the reflective properties from the tin foil will make it look like the handle accessory is changing.
+By placing it in front of the Tinkerbelle color changing screen, the reflective properties from the tin foil will make it look like the handle accessory is changing.
 >
-> The prototype interaction can be found [here](https://drive.google.com/file/d/14BjKpWOnsErzb6d9Zc4ojP_A0GEVWfEa/view?usp=sharing).
+> [Prototype Interaction:](https://drive.google.com/file/d/14BjKpWOnsErzb6d9Zc4ojP_A0GEVWfEa/view?usp=sharing).
 The user is sad that her MoodMug has disappeared and so the handle turns blue.
 It also starts flashing to remind the user to drink water.
 When the user ignores the flashing, there are vibrations from the handle and so the user drinks water.
 As the user is reminded of this new MoodMug accessory, she is in love with it and the handle turns pink.
 Again, the handle flashes and vibrates to remind the user to stay hydrated.

 ### Reflection
 > I really appreciate all the classmates that gave me feedback as this idea finally developed into this MoodMug handle accessory.
 I am pleasantly surprised by what could happen in a week.
 I realized that once I made this problem personal and more applicable to my own life, it was easier to craft a solution that made more sense versus with the goal of trying to come up with an interactive device for an assignment.
 This was especially helpful for part 2 since I really like my mug and would not buy another one to replace it.
 However, in order to have this feature, I would purchase a strap to go around the handle and it does not bother with the aesthetics of the mug, only enhancing it.